dennisorellana2/Capstone_Project/README.md

 ![](Top%20five%20fraudulent%20job%20title.PNG)

 ## Overall
-The number one fraudulent job postion in 2019 is “Cruse Staffed Wanted *URGENT*” in the United States and contains “See job description” which is highly likely a fraudulent job.
+The number one fraudulent job position in 2019 is “Cruse Staffed Wanted *URGENT*” in the United States and contains “See job description” which is highly likely a fraudulent job.